Churtified/haka/README.md

 # haka

 ## Intro
-This mini project is dedicated to the haka
+This mini project is dedicated to the haka.

+##
+Written with HTML and CSS initially.